cooscoos/Hoive/README.md

 ## To do

+### Events history

+- Events is quietly failing to notice skipped turns on the server, because we have no way of generating or parsing empty turns in history yet
+- Tidy up the tests version of history by replacing csv \n with / and then using the new to_string and from_str functions

 ### Base game (hoive)

 - There's a bug where beetle at 0-4 can move over q at 0,0 - beetles can move any number of spaces?! oops.